cmngan/weather/README.md

 This repo is integrated into Netlify.
 Therefore, it will auto release once pushed to master branch.

 # Assumption
-1. Browser: Latest version of modern browser.
+1. Browser: Support latest version of modern browsers only.
 We don't need to support IE.
 2. SEO is not required and important.
 3. Security is not required and important.
 API key can be public.